 - Paper 7: A loop transformation theory and an algorithm to maximize parallelism, Wolf and Lam, IEEE TPDS 1991.

 - Paper 8: Uniprocessor Garbage Collection Techniques, Paul R Wilson, 1992.

 - Two LH.
 Introduction, overview of lexical and syntax analysis.

 - Two LH.
 JavaCC, Visitor Pattern and JTB.

 - Six LH.
 Symbol Table Creation and IR Generation, IR generation for OO languages.

 - Six LH.
-Data Flow Analysis, constant propagation, conditional constant propagation.
+Data Flow Analysis, constant propagation,

 - Four LH.
 Call graph construction, interprocedural constant propagation, function inlining (using CHA).

 - Eight LH.
 Alias and Points-to analysis for C and Java.
 Flow sensitive and insensitive analysis.
 Introduction to Escape Analysis.
 On the board teaching.

 - Eight LH.
 Dependence Analysis, Dependence Testing, overview of optimizations, loop optimizations.